vaadin/docs/README.md

 ---
 ```

+### Code examples

+You should follow Vaadin best practices when creating code examples in the `src` and `frontend` folders.

-### Filenames map to URLs
+## Article file names map to URLs

-The folder path defines the URL for the resulting article on the documentation site.
+The article path defines the resulting URL on the documentation site.

 For example:
 - `articles/intro/index.asciidoc` → `/intro/`
 - `articles/forms/data-binding.asciidoc` → `/forms/data-binding/`

-## `src/`
-Contains Java examples.
-Follow Vaadin best practices.

-## `frontend/`
-Contains TypeScript examples.
-Follow Vaadin best practices.

 ## Setup